 This website is maintained with two major aims; to place on record some of the history of the research station at Monks Wood, and to improve contact between its former staff and friends.

-We have added an obituary on Paul Freestone written by Colin Welch to the staff pages and apologise for the delay.
+An obituary on Paul Freestone written by Colin Welch is on the staff pages.

 Monks Wood had a worldwide reputation as an ecological research station, yet was sadly taken away from us on 30 January 2009.

 The Nature Conservancy was responsible for the birth of Monks Wood; Max Nicholson wanted ‘a new and adequately staffed centre for the effective experimental study, testing, demonstration and dissemination of applied knowledge in animal and plant ecology, and the factors underlying successful management of the fauna and flora’.
 Eventually a site was chosen immediately to the south of Monks Wood NNR.
 Some land (appallingly heavy arable land which later defied both drainage and irrigation) was purchased and experiments got underway from 1961.
 The Nature Conservancy pulled in some of its key staff to work at the new showplace research station.
 Buildings took a little longer, and early staff were housed in a variety of temporary accommodation and labs between Cambridge and Monks Wood(including Norman Moore’s spare bedroom).

 In best government accounting practice it was decided to split building costs between two financial years; consequently building work ran into the winter of 1962/3, the coldest since 1739/40, which delayed completion.
 Further squeezes on funding meant that whilst the conservation research, toxic chemicals and wildlife, and woodlands research units were established the planned vertebrate ecology unit never was.